tommykw/hugo_gh_blog/content/post/retrieve-ua-programatically.md

 Tags = ["Development", "golang"] date = "2016-05-03T12:57:48+09:00"
 menu = "main"
-title = "retrieve UserAgent programatically"
+title = "Retrieve UserAgent programatically"

 +++
 In the android app, it describes how to obtain the general UserAgent.